vramework/schemats/README.md

 So where are the tests?
 The original schemats library has an amazing 100% coverage and this one has 0.

 To be honest, I'm using this library in a few of my current projects and any error in it throws dozens in the entire codebase, so it sort of tests itself.
-That being saif I will be looking to add some in again, but in terms of priorties not my highest.
+That being said I will be looking to add some in again, but in terms of priorties not my highest.

 Thanks!